kiruthikpurpose/Blixxar/README.md

 ## Structured Development Plan

 ### **Phase 1: Initial Frontend Development**
-- Set up a basic structure using HTML, CSS, and JavaScript for the following tabs:
+- Set up a basic structure using Next.js and Tailwind CSS for the following tabs:
   - Dashboard
   - Attendance
   - Assignments